timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 Reviewer: 1

-Public Comments (these will be made available to the author) 3This paper proposed to exploit two new techniques (i.e., FASTREAD and FAST FRUGAL TREES) to facilitate the task of commit labelling and just-in-time defect prediction respectively.
+Public Comments (these will be made available to the author) This paper proposed to exploit two new techniques (i.e., FASTREAD and FAST FRUGAL TREES) to facilitate the task of commit labelling and just-in-time defect prediction respectively.
 The central insight of this paper is that the commit labeling problem is analogous to reading research papers.
 With an such intuition, the authors proposed to leverage an active learning approach, FASTREAD, to label “worrying” commits.
 The evaluation over 9 open source projects demonstrated the benefits of using the proposed “F3T” technique.

  Defect prediction has attracted huge research attention a decade ago.
 Although it gets less and less attention recently, many research efforts are still being made to advance this direction.
 Labelling commits, on the other hand, seems to be more important since it is the foundation of many mining-based software engineering researches.
 Therefore, the motivation of this work, as emphasized in Section 2.3, is clear to me.